sd2k/zed-mcp-grafana/README.md

 # Grafana MCP Server Extension for Zed

-This extension integrates the [Grafana MCP Server][g-mpc] as a Zed context server extension.
+This extension integrates the [Grafana MCP Server][g-mcp] as a Zed context server extension.

 ## Installation